Showing posts with label mosquitoes. Show all posts

 The food and clothing had to be unloaded and taken inside.

-The kids played outside until dark when the mosquitos started to bite.
+The kids played outside until dark, when the mosquitoes started to bite.

-That night the smaller kids slept on the floor.
+That night, the smaller kids slept on the floor.
 The mother and father had one bedroom to sleep in.
-The two couples with their six months old babies also had a bedroom to sleep in.
+The two couples with their six-month-old babies also had a bedroom to sleep in.

-They were not kidding when they said the mosquitos swarm like flies and they are big as elephants in the state of Texas.
+They were not kidding when they said the mosquitoes swarm like flies, and they are as big as elephants in the state of Texas.

-The next day the family loaded into the truck with everyone except one daughter and one granddaughter which they left behind.
+The next day, the family loaded into the truck, leaving behind one daughter and one granddaughter.

-All this did not matter to the family because it was a family vacation.
-So much like the Vacation movies that Chevy Chase made.
+None of this mattered to the family because it was a family vacation, so much like the Vacation movies that Chevy Chase made.

 Monday, March 2, 2015